 Lots of jokes rely on the viewers being smart enough to understand it, especially the math, engineering, and science jokes, which most viewers wouldn't get unless they were in college or taking Advanced Placement high school classes.

-What Could Have Been: Eric Rogers revealed that they considered making a claymation segment for Reincarnation, but didn't due to time constraints and money issues.
+What Could Have Been: Eric Rogers revealed that they considered making a claymation segment for the episode "Reincarnation," but didn't due to time constraints and money issues.

 Originally, Futurama was going to be called either Aloha Mars! or Doomsville, and center on a dystopic future ruled by an elderly businesswoman named Mom and her surly, cynical delivery boy named Curtis.

 Phil Hartman was supposed to voice Zapp Brannigan, but the death at the hands of his wife ruined any chance of that.
 In memory of him, Curtis Fry was renamed Phillip J. Fry and Billy West voiced Zapp Brannigan with the same kind of smugness you'd expect from a jerkass Phil Hartman character.

 An old character design for Bender shows that he had antennae where his ears are.
 The episode "Crimes of the Hot" has a robot with Bender's original design in the flashback of how Farnsworth caused global warming.